Ferdinand Thieriot: Life and career

-Thieriot's chamber music constitutes a great part of his total output and is judged to be among his finest compositions.
-He is known to have composed 4 piano trios: Opp.
-14, 45, 47 & 90, 13 string quartets, only two of which have been published, 2 Octets (Op.
+He is known to have composed: four piano trios, Opp.
+14, 45, 47 & 90; 13 string quartets, only two of which have been published; two Octets (Op.
 78 for 4 violins, 2 violas and 2 cellos and Op.
-62 for 2 violins, viola, cello, bass, clarinet, horn, and bassoon) a quartet for flute and string trio Op.
-84, a quintet for piano and winds Op.
-80, a quintet for piano and string quartet Op.
-20 and several instrumental sonatas.
+62 for 2 violins, viola, cello, bass, clarinet, horn, and bassoon); a quartet for flute and string trio Op.
+84; a quintet for piano and winds Op.
+80; a quintet for piano and string quartet Op.
+20; and several instrumental sonatas.
 In addition to the above, several unpublished compositions remain in manuscript awaiting publication.
+Toccata Classics has issued four CDs of his chamber works.

 Wilhelm Altmann, one of the most influential and perceptive chamber music critics of all time, writing of Thieriot's chamber music, states: "Thieriot's chamber music is without exception noble and pure.
 He writes with perfect command of form and expression."